anhlongdaito/Tv-b-gone-esp8266-esp8266d1mini.bin/README.md

   - When **switch is OFF** → D2 is LOW → EU
   - When **switch is ON** → D2 is HIGH → NA

-> This switch acts as a safety trigger: it only allows transmission when toggled ON.
+> This switch has the effect of switching the ir encoding region.

 - **Power Supply:**
   - Use a 3.7V Li-ion battery (like 18650) with a boost converter or directly via USB for the ESP8266.